ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 **Model Architecture:**
 - Base: Llama-3.2-3B-Instruct
 - Framework: Unsloth for efficient training
 - LoRA (r=8, alpha=16) after testing to avoid overfitting or repetition

+**SFT results can be found in section "SFT Evaluation" and are shown as Figure 3 in the report**

 ---